cristianovitorino/kronicle/README.md

 - Custimize `kronicle-jobs` to do anything you want job-wise at an hourly base.

 ## Install
 After finishing customizing the `kronicle-jobs` file you're ready to install.
-You can edit `kronicle-jobs` anytime at `/usr/local/bin/kronicle-jobs`.
+After installation you can edit `kronicle-jobs` anytime at `/usr/local/bin/kronicle-jobs`.

 ## From the binary file
 ```bash